kanikaverma09/ChatConnect/README.md

 This client-server chat project provides a fundamental example of real-time communication using socket programming.
 It successfully creates a two-way messaging channel where both the client and server can exchange messages in real-time.
 This project can serve as a foundation for more advanced communication systems, supporting multiple clients, different message formats, and more robust error handling.
 The concepts demonstrated here are applicable to a wide range of real-time applications, making this a valuable prototype for further development.

----

-This structure is adaptable based on how detailed you'd like to go.
-Let me know if you need any changes!